The Positive Outlier

 - Signature courses.
 There will also be signature courses on major areas such as People Engagement and Self-Leadership.

-I’m not quite ready to open the doors yet, but if you would like to know more and when the Academy will be open for business.
+If you would like to know more and when the Academy will be open for business.
 In the meantime, take the Positive Outlier Assessment below.